MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Custom Attack Algorithms

-Following the guidelines for constructing adaptive attacks \citep{Tramer20}, our adversary maintains full access to the end-to-end gradient information of the mixed classifier $f (\cdot)$.
-Nonetheless, when temperature scaling with $T=0$ is applied to the accurate base classifier $g (\cdot)$ as discussed in \Cref{sec:lmc}, $\gts{T} (\cdot)$ is no longer differentiable.
+Following the guidelines for constructing adaptive attacks \citep{Tramer20}, our adversary maintains full access to the end-to-end gradient information of the mixed classifier $\fmix (\cdot)$.
+Nonetheless, when temperature scaling with $T=0$ is applied to the accurate base classifier $\gstd (\cdot)$ as discussed in \Cref{sec:lmc}, $\gts{T} (\cdot)$ is no longer differentiable.
 While this is an advantage in practice since the mixed classifier becomes harder to attack, we need to circumvent this obfuscated gradient issue in our evaluations to properly demonstrate white-box robustness.
 To this end, transfer attack comes to the rescue.
-We construct an auxiliary differentiable mixed classifier $\ftil (\cdot)$ by mixing $g (\cdot)$'s unmapped logits with $h^M (\cdot)$.
-We allow our attacks to query the gradient of $\ftil (\cdot)$ to guide the gradient-based attack on $f (\cdot)$.
-Since $g (\cdot)$ and $\gts{T} (\cdot)$ always produce the same predictions, the transferability between $\ftil (\cdot)$ and $f (\cdot)$ should be high.
+We construct an auxiliary differentiable mixed classifier $\ftil (\cdot)$ by mixing $\gstd (\cdot)$'s unmapped logits with $\hM (\cdot)$.
+We allow our attacks to query the gradient of $\ftil (\cdot)$ to guide the gradient-based attack on $\fmix (\cdot)$.
+Since $\gstd (\cdot)$ and $\gts{T} (\cdot)$ always produce the same predictions, the transferability between $\ftil (\cdot)$ and $\fmix (\cdot)$ should be high.

-On the other hand, while $h (\cdot)$'s nonlinear logit transformation \cref{eq:hmap} is differentiable, it may also hinder gradient flow in certain cases, especially when the logits fall into the relatively flat near-zero portion of the clamping function $\Clamp (\cdot)$.
-Hence, we also provide the raw logits of $h (\cdot)$ to our evaluation adversary for better gradient flow.
-To keep the adversary aware of the transformation $\Mspc$, we also include it in the gradient.
-The overall construction of the auxiliary differentiable mixed classifier $\ftil (\cdot)$ is then

-where $\alpha_d$ is the mixing weight and $r_d$ adjusts the level of contribution of $\Mspc$ to the gradient.
+On the other hand, while $\hspc (\cdot)$'s nonlinear logit transformation \cref{eq:hmap} is differentiable, it may also hinder gradient flow in certain cases, especially when the logits fall into the relatively flat near-zero portion of the clamping function $\Clamp (\cdot)$.
+Hence, we also provide the raw logits of $\hrob (\cdot)$ to our evaluation adversary for better gradient flow.
+To keep the adversary aware of the transformation $\Mspc (\cdot)$, we still include it in the gradient (i.e., $\Mspc (\cdot)$ is only partially bypassed).
+The overall construction of the auxiliary differentiable mixed classifier $\ftil (\cdot)$ is then where $\alpha_d$ is the mixing weight and $r_d$ adjusts the level of contribution of $\Mspc (\cdot)$ to the gradient.
 Our experiments fix $r_d$ to $0.9$ and calculate $\alpha_d$ using \Cref{alg:spca_opt} with no clamping function, $s$ and $p$ fixed to $1$, and $c$ fixed to $0$.
-The gradient-based components (APGD and FAB) of our adaptive AutoAttack use $\nabla \ftil (x)$ as a surrogate for $\nabla \fspcstar (x)$, whereas the gradient-free Square attack component remains unchanged.
+The gradient-based components (APGD and FAB) of our adaptive AutoAttack use $\nabla L ( \ftil (x) )$ as a surrogate for $\nabla L ( \fspcstar (x) )$ where $L$ is the adversarial loss function.
+The gradient-free Square attack component remains unchanged.
+Please refer to our source code for details on implementation.